evanwill/_drafts/_notes/ukulele-strings.md

 Good volume and sustain.
 Full, rich tone, mellower than other bright flourocarbon, but still has that crispness.

-I choose the "pink" version, which is just cosmetic, a very light pink tint to the clear fluorocarbon strings--but looks nice, interesting at least.

 The gold wound string is smooth, seems very stiff and heavy when installing, but feels good and balanced with other strings when playing.
 It seems to have a real strong, driving sound giving body to chords without overpowering.
 This wound string has *very* good durability--it was still sounding and looking good when I switched out the fluorocarbon strings for being a bit worn out.

 The tension *is* noticeably "hard" compared to other strings.
-You can really play them hard, dig into the strumming--but I didn't realize until switching back to "soft" strings that it is a bit more work to actually play these.
+You can really play them hard, dig into the strumming--but I didn't realize until switching back to "soft" strings that it is more work to actually play these.

 I really like the sound and feel of these strings.
 They seem unique.